What is embodied carbon (and what can we do about it)?

 10 ways the built environment can reduce embodied carbon

-Here are several ways the built environment can reduce the embodied carbon emissions of their buildings and projects:
+Here are several ways the built environment can reduce the embodied carbon emissions of their building projects:

 1. Reuse and renovate buildings